MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/deploy/deploy-clients/console.md

 8. The system will shut down once installation is complete.

 After the system has shut down, it is safe to remove the USB setup disk.
-At this point, you can place the target devcie in its dock (if using a dock-based product), attach the peripherals needed for your meeting room, and connect to the network.
+At this point, you can place the target device in its dock (if using a dock-based product), attach the peripherals needed for your meeting room, and connect to the network.
 Refer to the manufacturer instructions.

-### Selecting a language in Creator's Update
+### Selecting a language

 In Creator's Update, you will need to use the ApplyCurrentRegionAndLanguage.ps1 script in scenarios where implicit language selection does not provide the user with the actual application language they want (e.g., they want the console app to come up in French, but it's coming up in English).